 ON STAGE: creativity and artist development

-In addition to generating opportunities and projects to educate and drive participation and familiarisation with Wales’ music traditions across communities and abilities, trac also works to develop skill and talent, and facilitate and introduce the very best exponents of the tradition on international platforms.
+As well as generating opportunities and projects to drive participation and familiarisation with Wales’ music traditions across communities and abilities, trac also works to develop skill and talent, and to introduce the very best exponents of the tradition on international platforms.

 trac works with performing artists to develop our emerging folk scene at a professional level.
 Our work includes professional development residential courses, performance development days, mentoring and more:

 - WOMEX Artist Development Programme – 13 artists in eight acts received in-depth residential training & mentoring

 - Aur – training days in industry skills: stagecraft, live sound, social media, technical/logistics, and marketing/branding

 - Music days – songwriting with Martin Joseph, arranging folk music with Sioned Webb

 - Training for tutors – expanding musicians’ ‘portfolio career’ possibilities through the tutors’ forum day, Handing It On courses and our Community Music Tutor training course

 - Gaining exposure for Welsh folk artists – Calan Mai, NATO, Folk Proms, Ty Gwerin

 - the Directory of performers lists soloists, duos and bands and folk services

 Imaginative trac projects have commissioned new work and enabled performers to extend the reach of their music.